AMERICAN FAMILY DAY

 There’s only one thing more precious than our time and that’s who we spend it on. ~ Leo Christopher

-Enjoy your family!
-Play games outdoors or go for a walk.
-Pick up some fresh fruit and visit grandparents.
+How will you celebrate your family?
 Gather with other families and use #AmericanFamilyDay to post on social media.

 AMERICAN FAMILY DAY HISTORY

 Now annually celebrated across the United States on the first Sunday in August, this day began as a 1-year proclamation.
 It was signed by Governor Raul Castro, declaring August 7, 1977, as American Family Day.
 The following year, Governor Bruce Babbit signed the day into law as an official Arizona holiday.